Tanay2104/aion/README.md

         if (/* HighVoltage predicate */) M |= (1ULL << 1);
         // ...
         // Note that in the actual generated code branchless predicate
         // evaluation is used, without if statements.
+Here if statements
+        // are used only for clarity.

         // Step 2: propagate state bitset through precomputed follow table uint64_t S_next = 0;